MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/productivity-score.md

 > [!NOTE]
 > Only an IT professional with the Global Administrator role can sign up or opt in a tenant for Productivity Score.

-Please note that the information is only intended to be used for furthering digital transformation using Microsoft 365, and should therefore be shared with discretion.
+The role-based access control model for Productivity Score helps organizations further digital transformation efforts with Microsoft 365 by providing the flexibility to assign roles to IT professionals.

 Microsoft is committed to protecting individual privacy.
-This [privacy document](privacy.md)  explains the controls we provide you, as your organization’s IT administrator, to ensure that the information is actionable while not compromising the trust you place in Microsoft .
+This [privacy document](privacy.md)  explains the controls we provide you, as your organization's IT administrator, to ensure that the information is actionable while not compromising the trust you place in Microsoft .

 You can access the experience from Microsoft 365 Admin home under **Reports** > **Productivity Score**.